TALES OF ESCIA: Running an OSE Hexcrawl 08

 West-West: Page of Swords, representing the Court Martial, where trials by combat are fought out.

-North-West: 6 of Cups, representing the Madrasa of Maiden Wisdom, the local public institution of learning, offering free education.
+Cups, representing the Madrasa of Maiden Wisdom, the local public institution of learning, offering free education.

 North-North: King of Cups, representing the Court of the Grail, a temple district and seat of the Cult of Mythrys, the local religion.